ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/source-code-surveys/container-cloning.md

 ## Project Goals

-This assignment invites you to study, repair, and test a Python programs called `perform-container-cloning` and `perform-abs-computation`.
-Instead of using the [Poetry](https://python-poetry.org/) tool for managing dependencies and packaging these programs, which the [technical skills](/proactive-skills/introduction-proactive-skills/) advise as a best practice, these programs are scripts, without any dependencies on other Python packages, that you can run through the Python interpreter.
-As you continue to practice a different way to run a Python program, this project offers you the opportunity to improve your understanding of how to debug and test Python functions that have a defect inside of them.
-Specifically, you will write test cases that (i) create an input for a function, (ii) pass that input to the function under test, (iii) capture the output of the function under test, and (iv) assert that the captured function output equals the expected output if the function was implemented correctly.
-Instead of using a test automation framework to run these tests you will organize them into functions in the same module as the function under test.
+This assignment invites you to study, repair, and test a Python programs called `perform-container-cloning`.
+Specifically, it affords you to opportunity to continue to practice the task of debugging and testing a Python function that has defects inside of it.
+After learning more about how containers are cloned in a Python program and why this is needed when a program iterates through a collection while changing it at the same time, you will find a fix the fault in the provided source code.
+Once you have fixed the defect, you will document a provided test case that (i) creates an input for a function, (ii) passes that input to the function under test, (iii) captures the output of the function under test, and (iv) asserts that the captured function output equals the expected output if the function was implemented correctly.
+Instead of using a test automation framework to run the provided test you will run a function to complete the aforementioned steps.

 ## Project Access